Mentors

 The ‘house’ was a large rental ground floor room with cots and beds scrambled about in the big room, and two card tables and a handful of folding chairs scattered in a smaller area along with the appliances: a greasy cookstove, an oven, a sink filled with beer empties and cereal boxes, and a toilet in a closet.
 The ‘house’, while mainly functioning as a rogue’s warehouse, was also home to a Montreal street-mix of thieves, hustlers, fighters, con-men, one writer (who never made eye contact and didn’t mix with the others) and the professional blood donors who came by to sleep and regain their energy - and colour.
 Jay had to be desperate for food, drugs, alcohol, or money (usually all of these), to come near the place but, when he did drop in, he stayed clear of the toilet in the closet - it wasn’t safe in there.

-“It’s warmed up a little.
+“It’s warmed up a little out there.
 I’ve been around,” Jay said.
 “You know, playing in the streets with the other kids.”

 “The cops still call you ‘Snoopy’ when they haul you out from under the bridge with your baby blanket?”